List of Asterix characters: Julius Caesar

 Julius Caesar (Jules César) is the Roman dictator and conqueror of Gaul.
-Many of the stories involve his schemes to finally conquer this last Gaulish village holding out against his legions.
+Many of the stories involve his schemes to finally conquer this last Gaulish village holding out against his legions, though he is reticent to admit that the village remains unoccupied.
 At other times, the village has (indirectly) come to his aid, but more often it is a major embarrassment to him in the Roman senate — in at least one book, the entire senate is laughing at him after a failed plan.
 Despite this, Caesar is also shown to be a man of honour, since whenever Asterix and Obelix somehow end up helping Caesar, Caesar always grants them any favour they ask.
-He goes so far as to rebuild the entire Gaulish village when it was destroyed by Brutus who was trying to kidnap Caesar's son, whom Asterix returned safely to his family (Asterix and Son).
+He goes so far as to rebuild the entire Gaulish village when it was destroyed by Brutus who was trying to kidnap Cleopatra and Caesar's baby son, Caesarion, whom Asterix returned safely to his family (Asterix and Son).
+Although Caesar meets the various Gaulish villagers on several occasions, he occasionally forgets them and will only vaguely remember them.
 The appearance of Caesar is based on portraits found on ancient Roman coins.